DIAGNijmegen/website-content/content/pages/members/mart-van-rijthoven.md

 name: Mart van Rijthoven
 template: people-single
 picture: Mart_van_Rijthoven.jpg
-position: Scientific researcher
+position: PhD student
 active: yes
 groups: diag, pathology
 email: martijn.vanrijthoven@radboudumc.nl
 office: Route 812, room 2.39
 type: phd

-Mart van Rijthoven studied the bachelor Artificial Intelligence at University of Utrecht and is now pursuing a master's degree in Artificial Intelligence at the Radboud University Nijmegen.
-For his master project he is currently researching the DCIS progression to invasive cancer, using deep learning based assessment of the stroma.
-He is supervised by Jeroen van der Laak, Geert Litjens and Francesco Ciompi.
+Mart van Rijthoven studied the bachelor Artificial Intelligence at University of Utrecht and obtained his master's degree in Artificial Intelligence at the Radboud University Nijmegen.
+Mart is currently working as a PhD student on the ExaMode project, where he focusses on collecting training data with limited human interaction for the processing of exascale volumes of healthcare data.